CleverCloud/doc.clever-cloud.com/partials/language-specific-deploy/go.md

 * Your application listens on port **8080**
 * You put your main code in a file named `main.go` (if you do not do that, Go will generate a library and not an executable)

-Apart from **listening on port 8080**, there is nothing to change on your application.
+Apart from listening on port 8080, there is nothing to change on your application.

 ### Go production build on Clever Cloud